businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 Detailing IPv6 Attacks

 IPv4 networks are susceptible to “Smurf” broadcast amplification attacks where a packet from a forged unknowing victim’s address is sent to the subnet broadcast of an IPv4 segment.
-The attack type employs the Spoofing technique where the victim’s IP address is used as the source of the attack.
-The broadcast subnet is the all-ones host address of each subnet (example 192.168.1.255 255.255.255.0).
+The attack type employs the Spoofing technique, in which the victim’s IP address is used as the source of the attack.
+The broadcast subnet is the all-one host address of each subnet (example 192.168.1.255 255.255.255.0).

 As we send to the broadcast address, all hosts on the subnet receive a packet consisting of an ICMP-ECHO with a payload.
 Hosts automatically send back an ECHO-REPLY to the victim’s spoofed address.
 As a result, the victim gets bombarded with packets (ECHO-REPLIES), forcing CPU interrupts, eventually resulting in a Denial of Service (DoS) attack.
 Cisco IOS has the command “no IP directed-broadcast” on by default, but some poorly designed networks use directed broadcast for next-hop processing.